tinygo-org/tinygo-site/content/docs/guides/driver-design.md

 is inconsistent or unstable it can freeze your computer.

 One mitigates hot loop effects by yielding the processor inside the hot loop and also setting a maximum number of times to retry the hot loop before "giving up" and returning an error.
-A good number of retries to use is x2 the number of retries measured and at least 10.
+The latter rule comes from [NASA's power of 10 rulebook](https://en.m.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code): *"All loops must have fixed bounds.
+This prevents runaway code."*.
+A good number of retries to use is x2 the number of retries measured, and as another good rule of thumb: never retry less than 10 times if the retry operation is fast.
 Remember the number of retries performed will vary from CPU to CPU since some CPUs are faster.
 When measuring use the highest communication bitrate for the peripheral to get the best case scenario.
 ```go
 // Make sure `retries` makes sense.
 Use a larger number than the maximum typical hotloops done.